DannieDigital/hw-week4/README.md

 # Homework Week 3

-I was not succesfully able to move  through questions base on the open source code I found for this activity.
-I added some CSS flavor to the the quiz butI was not able to add functionality to the quiz.
+I was able to add functionality to the quiz by using multiple functions.
+I know the route I took is not "DRY" but this method allow me to understand functions and it behavior better.

 # 04 Web APIs: Code Quiz